-You need to log into the virtual appliance as admin and go to the updates sub-menu.
-Following is a list of commands that you can run to perform the operations that are related to the updates:

-To configure the repository:
+- It is recommended to power off the appliance and take a snapshot of the appliance before applying the updates. - You need to log into the virtual appliance as admin and go to the updates sub-menu. - Following is a list of commands that you can run to perform the operations that 3 are related to the updates: - To configure the repository:

-config-repository FQDN_or_IP_of_the repository_server protocol port number Repository path on repository server show-repo
+''' config-repository FQDN or IP of the repository server protocol port number Repository path on repository server '''